Categories > Anime/Manga > Yami no Matsuei > Cherry

 “And what’s that supposed to mean?!?” he barked.
 Muraki gently-mockingly took him by the hand.

 “I met her ex in this very bar.
 Intriguing man, he was.
 I wondered what an American man was doing in a bisexual bar like this.
 So, I walked over to him and introduced myself.
 He said that he wanted to be left alone.
 I noticed that Henry looked a bit depressed, so I asked him what was wrong.

-“He told me all about his ex, how she died, why he came with their friends to find out the truth, and how he would give anything to have her back.
+He told me all about his ex, how she died, why he came with their friends to find out the truth, and how he would give anything to have her back.
 This gave me a little idea.

-I offered to reunite him with his ex.
+“I offered to reunite him with his ex.
 Henry didn’t believe me at first, but I can be very persuasive.
 I gave Henry the spell to control Anna’s mind.
 However, I knew you and your little friends would try to rescue Anna.
 To keep that from happening, I gave the pool fool’s insecurity a physical form.
-I even made it into the villain from his favorite horror movie, The Texas Chainsaw Massacre.”
+I didn’t really expect it take form into Leatherface from The Texas Chainsaw Massacre from his memories.”

-“At what price?!?”
+“At what price?”
 Tsuzuki snapped.
-Muraki smirked still.

-“His soul,” he said, calmly.
+“His soul,” Muraki said calmly.

-WHAT?!?” the Shinigami yelled.
+“WHAT?!?” the Shinigami yelled.
 The doctor gave him little shrug.

-“Henry said that he would even sell his soul to have Anna back,” he went on.
-“Be glad I didn’t kill her like I originally planned.”
+“Henry said that he would even sell his soul to have Anna back,” he went on, “Be glad I didn’t kill her like I originally planned.”
 Tsuzuki raised an eyebrow at him.

 “And why is that?” he hissed.

-“Her grandmother asked me not to,” Muraki answered, demonic-like.
+“Her grandmother asked me not to,” Muraki answered demonic-like.
 Tsuzuki’s eyes grew wide in shock.

-“You amuse me so, Tsuzuki-san,” he said.
-“I’ll let Reed-san go because of that.
+“You amuse me so, Tsuzuki-san,” he said, “I’ll let Reed-san go because of that.
 Sadly, I can’t guarantee that I’ll keep my promise to Kimoto-san or that she won’t come after her granddaughter again.”
 Muraki lightly kissed Tsuzuki on the cheek.

 The next morning, Anna and the Shinigami saw Henry off to Tokyo Airport.

-“Thanks guys,” he said to the boys.
-“You really helped me get over my depression.”
+“Thanks, guys,” he said to the boys, “You really helped me get over my depression.”

 “It was nothing!”
 Tsuzuki cheered.